YoumiMa/Enhanced_TF/README.md

 # Enhanced_TF
-This project has been redirected to https://github.com/YoumiMa/TablERT.
+This project has been moved to https://github.com/YoumiMa/TablERT.